revsystems/jQuery-SelectBox/README.md

   * Handles disabled options
   * Can be reloaded arbitrarily, i.e. when you dynamically add/remove options from the original <select>

+## Demo

+  You can view the selectboxes in action here: http://dl.dropbox.com/u/124192/websites/selectbox/index.html.

 ## Usage

 Requires [jQuery](http://jquery.com) and this plugin.